 Becoming a new mom is one of life’s most beautiful moments.
 But mixed with this beauty is a lot of responsibility and questions.
 As you work through the delivery healing process, the baby will be getting more and more used to its new home.
 To make sure that your baby is set up for a healthy life, it’s important to know what to expect after having a baby.
+We have great pediatric care at CHC that can help you feel confident on your babies health.

 At your Community Health Center, we’ve put together some guidelines for the first year of having a baby, as well as what to expect after delivery for new moms.
 Here’s to your child being healthy for life!